cby-in-ict/Dynamic-Loading-System-in-Hyper-V/README.md

 # Dynamic-Loading-System-in-Hyper-V
-Dynamic adjust memory and CPU resource in Hyper-V desktop system.
+Dynamic adjust memory and CPU resource in Hyper-V desktop system in response to VM performance.